ObjectProfile/snabbstudio/repository/Snabb-Timeline.package/SBBreathGrouper.class/README.md

-I take a collection of timeline entries and group them into breaths and interbreaths.
+I take a collection of breaths and group them.

-Interbreath is a group of events that occured between breaths.
+The group size is based on total time, so the cut-off between groups occurs after the time-size has been reached.